Skip to content

 Map of Data Centers and Crypto Mines

-The black icons represent completed data centers and the orange represent data centers in progress.
-Gray icons represent crypto mine locations.
-A number over the symbol represents more than one facility; these will ‘separate out’ as you zoom in on the map.
+The black icons represent completed data centers, and the orange data centers in progress.
+A number over the icon represents more than one data center; these will ‘separate out’ as you zoom in on the map using the “+” symbol in the bottom right.

-When you press these icons a pop up appears with basic information: name, address, county, energy source, absolute location (latitude & latitude), and owner.
-And more detailed information: power usage, total power, total square feet, water source, and water usage in gallons.
-Much of the detailed information is only estimated due to lack of public information about exact value.
-For example, the power usage is based on the square feet, and the water usage is based on power usage.
-See below for the math utilized to estimate these numbers.
-Blanks in the pop ups indicate a lack of sufficient information to estimate values.
-The trouble with data center energy figures.
+When you press these icons, a pop up appears with basic information: the data center name, address, county, energy source, absolute location (latitude & latitude), and owner.
+There is also more detailed information: data center power usage, total power, total square feet, water source, and water usage in gallons.
+Much of the detailed information is only estimated due to lack of public information about exact values.
+For example, the power usage is based on the square feet of the given data center, and the water usage is based on power usage.
+Blanks in the pop ups indicate a lack of enough information to even estimate values.
+(The trouble with data center energy figures – DCD ).

 To interact with the map fully, press the “pop-out” icon or click here.